 On June 29, 2016, the Company received notification from a customer of their intent to file a claim for recovery of costs and expenses related to rework on certain aerostructure components previously delivered by the Company to the customer.
 The notification did not indicate the extent of the rework undertaken by the customer, the cost or expenses incurred by the customer or the time frame in which the customer anticipated filing its formal claim.
-Based on initial discussions with the customer, the Company believes the customer is seeking recovery of \$12.4 million associated with the rework of these components and related costs incurred by the customer.
+On October 17, 2017, the Company received a letter from the customer seeking to recover \$12.4 million associated with the rework of these components and related costs incurred by the customer.
 The Company estimates the cost to rework the aerostructure components delivered to the customer over the time period in question is approximately \$0.2 million.
-Based on this analysis, the Company has accrued \$0.2 million, the estimated cost to rework the aerostructure components, as of June 30, 2017; however, there can be no assurance that the ultimate resolution of this matter will not have a material adverse effect on the Company's results of operations, financial position and cash flows.
+Based on this analysis, the Company has accrued \$0.2 million, the estimated cost to rework the aerostructure components, as of September 29, 2017; however, there can be no assurance that the ultimate resolution of this matter will not have a material adverse effect on the Company's results of operations, financial position and cash flows.

-11. COMPUTATION OF EARNINGS PER SHARE
+12. COMPUTATION OF EARNINGS PER SHARE